Michael Woroniecki: Andrea Yates

 Woroniecki first met Rusty Yates in the mid-1980s while preaching on the campus of Auburn University.
 Rusty took some literature, and they corresponded by mail for the next several years.
 In 1989 Rusty introduced the Woronieckis to Andrea Kennedy, whom he had recently begun dating.
 Woroniecki said of this meeting that Andrea seemed slightly intimidated, and that he advised them not to marry quickly, the same advice he gave to other young couples.

 The Yates and Woroniecki families stayed in touch by letter and telephone, and in 1998, the Yates family traveled to Miami after hearing that the Woronieckis were selling their motor home.
 Rusty bought the bus, a 1978 GMC that Woroniecki had used for his family's travels.
 During the week that the Yates stayed, Woroniecki confronted Rusty, saying that he was "willing to sacrifice his wife and children for the sake of his job".
 After this confrontation, Rusty and Woroniecki "grew apart".
 In the months leading up to the drownings, Rusty described the relationship with the Woronieckis as not being very close.

 Andrea Yates had suffered mental health difficulties for several years leading up to 2001.
-In June 1999 Yates took an overdose of sedatives and was hospitalized several times over the next two years.
+In June 1999 Andrea took an overdose of sedatives and was hospitalized several times over the next two years.
 She was prescribed a variety of antidepressant and antipsychotic medications.
 On June 20, 2001, a few weeks after being discharged from Devereaux Texas Treatment Center, Andrea killed all five of her children.